 Where Custom Agents Come In

 The five workflows above are structured automations — they execute defined sequences, with AI adding a classification or generation step.
-They do not require an agent.
+They do not require an agent architecture.

 A custom AI agent is appropriate when: